 Group sessions with 8-10 patients are led by a therapist twice a day.
-Patients work together, confront each other, empathise, support and see positive changes in each other.
+Patients work together, empathise, support and see positive changes in each other.

 Group therapy enhances self-awareness and insight through the shared experiences and openness of other group members.

 How Group Therapy Improves Rehab

 Group therapy is an integral part of our treatment programme as it:

 - Helps patients to discuss their self defeating behaviours and negative attitudes;